Fauna of Scotland: Artiodactyls

+Four species of deer are found in Scotland: red, roe, fallow and sika, however only red and roe deer are native species.
+Shetland and Orkney do not have any wild deer population and the Outer Hebrides contain only red deer.

-Landseer's painting of a red deer stag, Monarch of the Glen, is one of the most notable images of Victorian Scotland.
-The species, a member of the biological order artiodactyla or "even-toed ungulates", is still 400,000 strong, although its existence in the pure form is threatened by hybridisation with introduced sika deer.
-Very much a hill-dwelling species in Scotland (and so typically smaller in stature than its European forest-loving cousins), it is generally replaced by roe deer in lower-lying land.
+The population of red deer nationally is thought to be approximately 505,000 strong, with up to 300,000 roe, 25,000 sika and at least 8,000 fallow, although the red deer's existence in the pure form is threatened by hybridisation with introduced sika deer.
+Very much a hill-dwelling species in Scotland (and so typically smaller in stature than those found elsewhere in Europe), red deer are generally replaced by roe deer in lower-lying land.
 Although found elsewhere in the UK, no wild populations of Chinese water deer and no or very few Chinese muntjac exist in Scotland.
 It has isolated populations of feral goats Capra hircus and feral sheep (Ovis aries), such as the herd of 1,000 Soay sheep on St Kilda.
 Since 1952 a herd of reindeer have lived in the Cairngorm National Park, the species having become extinct in Scotland after it was recorded as having been hunted in Orkney in the 12th century.